 As we’ve already pointed out – the first thing is that the chat bot’s responses also need to be programmed – surprise, surprise – the AI can’t do it by itself (despite what people might hope).
 That’s not to say that every response is scripted to the nth degree, but that the essence of the correct answer/response is captured and then adapted for the specific context.

 The good news is this means that the organisation is able to both shape the responses to reflect its values and purpose, ethical codes and how it deals with bias – and also decide on what the personality of the chatbot should be.
-Will it be business like, or chatty, and so on?
-(FYI: marketers often use newsreaders or cars to define brand personality….)
+Will it be business like, or chatty, and so on? (as an FYI, marketers often use newsreaders or cars to define brand personality….)

 The second thing is that you might think that users will only ask business-related questions, say please and thank you, hello and goodbye.
 Unfortunately, that’s not the case.
 Anyone who has done internet dating will know that manners go out the window online.
 So, you need to be clear on how you would want your chatbot to respond to sexist, racist or abusive interactions with employees.
 Believe us, your colleagues will test this out, and how your chatbot responds will impact how they perceive the values of your organisation.